tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/最佳实践/自定义域名及 HTTPS 访问配置_intl_en.md

 ## Prerequisites
 - A website service has been deployed, and the website hosting address at COS/API Gateway has been obtained.
 For the specific deployment method, please see [Deploying Hexo Blog](https://intl.cloud.tencent.com/document/product/1040/36749).
-- You already have a custom domain name (such as www.example.com).
+- You already have a custom domain name (such as www.example.com) with ICP filing.
 - If you need HTTPS access, you can apply for a certificate and [get the certificate ID](https://console.cloud.tencent.com/ssl) (such as `certificateId` of `axE1bo3)`.